kdanieladams/olorin-mgmt/README.md

 {
 ```

 In the case of a `User` in Laravel v5.2+, there is a new model which is inherited from - `Illuminate\Foundation\Auth\User`.
-To facilitate consistency with the framework, `Olorin\Mgmt` exposes a `MgmtUserModel` class to be used instead:
+To facilitate consistency with the framework, `Olorin\Mgmt` exposes a `MgmtUserModel` class to be used for User models instead:
 ```
 use Olorin\Mgmt\MgmtUserModel;

 class MyUser extends MgmtUserModel
 {
 ```

 ### Customization
 After inheriting from one of the `MgmtModel` classes, you are free to customize the way each model's fields are defined.  *MGMT* works out of the box - all that is necessary for implementation is to inherit from the appropriate class.
 However, due to the fluid nature of development in Laravel, *MGMT's* default implementations are fairly bare.
 This is why it's important to get a handle on how every field can be customized to suit your individual application's needs.